 Although many golfers prefer a classic golf hat, modern tour pros are mixing it up and making us question whether we should be bolder.

 Many brands use a one size fits all for fitted caps, while some use adjustable straps for a customized fit.

-This beautiful hat is available in seven different colors.
-One thing about it which has proved a trendy hat is a fact that has an adjustable tuck-in strap.
+This beautiful hat is available in two different colors as well as two sizes.
+It has a structured fit with a stretch-fit contruction so there’s no messing around with straps.
 This ensures a perfect fit whatever the shape of your head, essential for maximum comfort.
-Not only that, but it also has a moisture wicking fabric which will ensure your head stays dry.
-The hat is attractive and has got the tour look sported by Dustin Johnson and Jon Rahm.
+Not only that, it also has a moisture wicking fabric which will ensure your head stays dry.

 What’s more, it has a clever bit of design; it is dark under the bill which helps reduce the sun’s glare.
 It is made of a lightweight performance fabric which adds to the comfort.
 The brim also feels robust and durable.